nt246/NTRES6940-data-science/assignments/assignment_4.md

 ## Exercise 1.
 Theophylline experiment

-This exercise uses the `Theoph` data frame, which has 132 rows and 5 columns of data from an experiment on the pharmacokinetics of theophylline.
+This exercise uses the `Theoph` data frame (comes with your R installation), which has 132 rows and 5 columns of data from an experiment on the pharmacokinetics of the anti-asthmatic drug theophylline.
+Twelve subjects were given oral doses of theophylline then serum concentrations were measured at 11 time points over the next 25 hours.
+You can learn more about this dataset by running `?Theoph`

+Have a look at the data structure

 ``` r
 kable(head(Theoph))